Gear Review: Zeiss 12*45 Conquest

 -The strap cushion for the neck is nice, but the rest of the strap feels cheap.
 However, no issues after 10 years.

 -The eye end has good attached eye covers.
-The front end has no covers. -The front end lens rim cushions can get loose after long use.
+The front end has no covers.

 -The glass clarity is insane.
 You really don’t appreciate very high level glass quality until you start using a much lower quality binocular.